angielopes/purrfect-cats/README.md

 ## Acknowledgments

-- This project was created as a learning exercise to practice Object-Oriented Programming concepts in Python.
+- This project was created as a learning exercise to practice Object-Oriented Programming concepts in Python, and to apply best practices of version control and collaborative workflows using GitHub.

+## Project Documentation

+For a step-by-step guide on the development of this project, please visit my [Notion page](https://angela-lopes.notion.site/Purrfect-Cats-1bc36e1ae1e380d285aada55989d0c8e?pvs=4).